Once again, Puerto Rico is facing down another catastrophic storm just after the five-year anniversary of Hurricane Maria.

 "In many areas that had never seen flooding, there has been an unprecedented accumulation of water," said Governor Pedro Pierluisi.
 "In fact, in many areas it was greater than what we saw during Hurricane Maria."

-Below, we have listed various organizations and fundraisers that are focusing their efforts on recovery and aid for the people of Puerto Rico.
+Below, we have listed organizations and fundraisers that are focusing their efforts on recovery and aid for the people of Puerto Rico.

 This San Juan-based nonprofit runs the UNIDOS Disaster Relief and Recovery Program, which looks to fulfill the needs of families in Puerto Rico.
 Previously, they provided resources to local farmers and fishermen in the aftermath of Hurricane Maria.
-They also coordinated donation drives from the U.S. to the island in order to distribute millions of pounds of food, water, and other basic necessities to those affected by the hurricane.
+They also coordinated donation drives from the States to the island in order to distribute millions of pounds of food, water, and other basic necessities to those affected by the hurricane.

 Launched by Puerto Rican business leaders part of the U.S. diaspora, this organization uses 100 percent of its donations to provide humanitarian aid focused on food and agriculture, clean water, and renewable energy initiatives.
 They are now accepting donations for disaster aid.